jrig95/MediaAsia/README.md

 PAGE 2
 HTML and CSS took me about 8 hours.
 Got more used to it and was going faster.

-STICKY HEADER took me 3 hours, mostly trying to figure out how to get the nav bar to sticky to the below element; wasn't able to finish in time..
+STICKY HEADER took me 3 hours, mostly trying to figure out how to get the nav bar to sticky to the below element; wasn't able to finish in time.

 CLIENT infinite scroll spent 2 hours researching this but was unsuccessful with REACT